 You’ve probably been on vacations and staycations with your family but now, it’s time for a Homecation, it’s similar to vacation and close to a staycation.

-With circuit breaker measures still in place, the things you can do with your kids during these holidays have probably shrunk considerably, which is why we’re bringing you this ultimate guide to enjoying a family homecation!
+With Phase 2 Heightened Alert measures in place, the things you can do with your kids during these holidays have probably shrunk considerably, which is why we’re bringing you this ultimate guide to enjoying a family homecation!

 1. Pack Your Bags